TeachBooks/Sphinx-Indexed-Definitions/README.md

 ## Example

-An example of a book using this extension can be found at https://douden.github.io/openlabook/.
+An example of an index generated using this extension can be found at https://douden.github.io/openlabook/main/genindex.html.

 ## Contribute